chasmack/hummaps-admin/README.md

 Records from the Excel map data are added.
 A *maptype* table is also created from information in *const.py*.

-TODO: Functionality could be added to allow replacement of Hollins map records with data provided in the Excel map file.
-Currently if there is already a map record in Hollins the Excel map data will add a second duplicate record to *map*.

 4. SQL utility functions are created.
 This must be done after the *map* and *maptype* tables have been created since some functions reference those tables.